4 Minute Read

 You’ve dreamed of owning a home for as long as you can remember.
 But lately, your dream’s been more like a driving force than a twinkling in the eye.

 Perhaps your friends are all buying homes and pressuring you to do the same.
 Or maybe your rent just went up again.
 Whatever the case, you simply can’t wait another year to buy.

 There’s just one thing: You aren’t quite sure you can afford it.

-So how do you know you really are ready to take the leap?
+So how do you know you really are ready to start talking to a real estate agent about taking the leap?
 This handy checklist is a good place to start.

 1. You’re Debt-Free With a Healthy Emergency Fund